Ceres at opposition November 27

 If you have a telescope or good binoculars, now is the time to start watching Ceres.
 Note that the name asteroid means starlike.
 From Earth, Ceres looks like a star.
 But because it’s so close to us, it can be seen to move in front of the stars from night to night.

-So dust off your binoculars or telescope and head to a dark-sky site to see Ceres.
+Dust off your binoculars or telescope and head to a dark-sky site to see Ceres.
 The brightness of astronomical objects is measured in something called magnitude, with lower numbers indicating brighter objects.
 From a location free of light pollution, you can see objects down to about magnitude 6.
-Right now (September), Ceres shines around magnitude 8.
-But Ceres at its brightest in 2021 (late November) will shine around magnitude 7.
+In early November, the moon is near new phase, allowing for the darkest skies and better opportunities to pick out this dim world.
+Ceres is about magnitude 7.6 in early November, and will be at its brightest (magnitude 7) in late November.
 So you can see you’ll need optical aid to bag this unique object.
-Ceres is brightening as it nears opposition!

 Why Ceres is so dim